 This section is non-normative.

-The following notable changes have been made to this document since the previous working draft of 2015-12-15.
+The following notable changes have been made to this document since the previous candidate recommendation of 2016-12-15.

 'http://www.test.example/martin' created 'http://example.org/foo.jpg'.
 No additional detail is given.